Biden to contact families of 13 US service members killed in Kabul - KTVZ

 Biden’s son, Beau, an Iraq War veteran who served as the attorney general of Delaware, died at the age of 46 after battling brain cancer.
 Biden often speaks about his son and his service.

-Biden and his team are now bracing for the possibility of another terrorist attacks in the final days of the evacuation operation.
+Biden and his team are now bracing for the possibility of another terrorist attack in the final days of the evacuation operation.

 “The threat is still out there,” a senior White House official said.
 “It’s still heightened.”